albin-johansson/rune/README.md

 The following is a (non-exhaustive) list of the features of Rune.

 * Distributed as a single header file
-* Simple framework with little to no performance overhead, e.g. no virtual function calls
+* Simple framework with little to no performance overhead
 * Game loop implementation
 * Compile-time configuration
 * Efficient 2D vector implementation